mdegi/sda/README.md

 The files are as follows:
 - 20201106-export: deployments window exported file
-- Local-SDA.postman_collection: postman requests
+- DeploymentsAmanagement.postman_collection: postman requests
-- sdaconfigservice.tar: spring boot server that provides connection to cloud config and provides this service to other applications
+- deploymentsmanagementconfigservice.tar: spring boot server that provides connection to cloud config and provides this service to other applications
-- sdacontroller.tar: spring boot app to processes file changes and interacts with DB
+- deploymentsmanagementcontroller.tar: spring boot app to processes file changes and interacts with MongoDB

 To run the dockerised application pls first make sure that you have a running mongodb container on port 2016.
 - pull mongoDB container